PhilipPartsch/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

-* Service ID, Instance ID, Major Version, Eventgroup ID, and Reserved shall be the same value as in the subscribe that is being answered.
+* Service ID, Instance ID, Major Version, Eventgroup ID, Counter, and Reserved shall be the same value as in the subscribe that is being answered.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_622